angeldzzz23/angeldzzz23/README.md

  I'm Angel and I am either running, coding and or drinking coffee.
 I'm very passionate about iOS Development, Machine Learning, and music.

 ### About Me
-- I am Computer Science major and software engineer planning to get my masters in Computer Science/Stats.
+- I am Computer Science major and a software engineer.
 - I’m working on a latin music networking app that lets users connect with each other based on their industry and preferences.
 - currently learning concurrency, and AVFoundation in iOS, upgrading my python skills and reading Artificial Intelligence: A Modern Approach.
 - I recently ran the LA marathon and I will be running my second marathon this October (Long Beach).